ChainLynxRobotics/Romi-Projects/Task 1/Instructions.md

 This code instantiates a RomiDrivetrain object, a Joystick object on port 0 of Driver Station, and the Drive Command you just started to create.

 However this code in most cases is overkill and can be acheived in a much simpler manner by using [command compositions](https://docs.wpilib.org/en/stable/docs/software/commandbased/command-compositions.html).
+To create a command coposition you can use a function like `runOnce`, run, or `runEnd`, what these do is they create a command that will run the function that you give them at a certain time.
+In the case of `runOnce` it will run the command once in initilize and then will finish.
+What we need to use is `runEnd` because it takes in two functions one to run every cycle and another to run when the command ends.
+We can use an anonymous function to pass a function as a variable.
+We need to add logic to run with joystics as the first function, and the second function should stop the robot, finaly you need to add the romiDrivetrain as a requirement.
+We dont need to use a double supplier here is because the function is a supplier in itself, so the joystick inputs will still be updated.
 When you are using command compositions it can usaly be read like English, the drive command with command compositions looks like this.

 <details>
     <summary>
         <a href="Solution/src/main/java/frc/robot/RobotContainer.java#L55">Solution</a>
     </summary>

-    driveCommand = runEnd(() -> romiDrivetrain.arcadeDrive(joystick.getY(), joystick.getX()), () -> romiDrivetrain.arcadeDrive(0, 0), romiDrivetrain);
+    translateCommand = runEnd(() -> romiDrivetrain.arcadeDrive(translateDir * kDefaultDriveSpeed, 0), () -> romiDrivetrain.arcadeDrive(0, 0), romiDrivetrain).until(() -> romiDrivetrain.getAverageDistance().times(translateDir).gte(distToDrive.times(translateDir))).beforeStarting(runOnce(romiDrivetrain::resetEncoders));

 </details>
 <br>

-When reading this composition the runEnd function creates a command that will call the function it is given every loop, in our case it will call arcade drive with the joysticks inputs.
-The reason that we dont need to use a double supplier here is because the function is a supplier in itself, so the joystick inputs will still be updated.
-The second function that the runEnd taks is the function to run when the command ends or is interupted, so we give it a function to stop the motors on the romi.
-The final parameter is the requirments of the command like `addRequirements(drive);` in the command classes to tell the command scheduler that it needs the drivetrain.
+In the end both of these methods should yeald the same result however one is much more cumbersome to write.
+The main advantage of a full class is in much more complicated commands like auto aline, or snap to target.

 Then, in the constructor of RobotContainer, set this command to be the default command for the subsystem, so it will always be running unless it is interrupted by another command.
 This is why we don’t need an isFinished condition for DriveCommand because it will only ever be interrupted, not terminated.